raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/spot_fleet.md

 weight = 120
 +++

+[**Spot Fleet**](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html) contains the configuration information to launch a fleet of Spot instances with an optional On-Demand instances.

+**LORUM IPSUM**

 You can create a Spot Fleet request and specify a launch template in the instance configuration.
 When Amazon EC2 fulfills the Spot Fleet request, it uses the launch parameters defined in the associated launch template.

 **To create a new EC2 Fleet using the command line, run the following**